 Nationwide Auto Insurance

-Nationwide is the eighth-largest auto insurance provider in the US, according to the III.
-The company offers a wide range of auto coverages, discounts, and more.
-It also ranks high among other insurers for customer satisfaction.
+Nationwide is the eighth-largest auto insurance company in the US, according to the III.
+The insurer offers a wide range of auto coverages, discounts, and more.
+It also ranks high among other providers for customer satisfaction.
 J.D.
-Power gave Nationwide a score of 858 out of 1,000 for overall customer satisfaction in 2022.
-This score places them fifth out of all other insurers.
+Power gave it a score of 858 out of 1,000 for overall customer satisfaction in 2022.
+This score places them fifth out of all other insurance companies.

 Nationwide Auto Coverages

 With Nationwide, you’ll have plenty of auto insurance coverages to choose from.
-These coverages include basic ones, such as full coverage and personal injury protection (PIP), but they also include extras like gap insurance.
-Below is a complete list of the auto insurance coverage types you can get with Nationwide:
+These include basic ones, such as full coverage and personal injury protection (PIP), but they also include extras like gap insurance.
+Below is a complete list of the auto insurance coverages offered by Nationwide:

 - Liability insurance.
 This pays for any property damage or injuries you’re liable for after an accident.